jknutson3813/CSE-IT-DEV2/ReadMe.txt

 ** Incomplete **
 ● Bonus points for using Laravel.
 * Explanation
-- Setting up Docker Desktop to run in a VMWare Desktop virtual environment proved to be complicated because VMWare v16 does not support nest virtualization.
+- Setting up Docker Desktop to run in a VMWare Desktop virtual environment proved to be complicated because VMWare v16 does not support nested virtualization.
 Due to time constraints, the Laravel portion was not completed.